Cape Town International Airport: 2010 upgrades

 In preparation for the 2010 FIFA World Cup, Cape Town International Airport was extensively expanded and renovated.
 The main focus was the development of a Central Terminal Building at a cost of R1.6 billion, which linked the formerly separate domestic and international terminals and provided a common check-in area.
 The departures level of the Central Terminal opened in November 2009, with the entire building opened in April 2010.

 Apart from the now-completed 2010 expansion project, it had been proposed that a second runway for large aircraft be constructed at the airport, to be completed by 2015.
 However, this second runway has not been constructed.
 In May 2015, Airports Company South Africa announced a R7.7 billion expansion for the airport.
 The expansion includes the upgrades of the Domestic & International terminals.
 The expansion has been postponed indefinitely due to the drop in passenger numbers due to the global COVID-19 pandemic from 2020.

+2027 developments

+In February 2026, Airports Company South Africa (ACSA) announced a R10.14 billion upgrade project for Cape Town International.
+As part of the project, CTIA (which at the time was SA's fastest-growing airport) would receive upgrades in phases, over a number of years.
+Renovations would take place on the domestic and international terminals, starting in April 2027.
+Furthermore, a new, realigned main runway would be constructed, with contractor appointment for that part of the project planned for December 2026.

+Other parts of the massive infrastructure project include additional domestic contact gates and airbridges, expanded apron capacity to support increased aircraft parking and improved aircraft movement flow, additional international apron stands, expanded commercial and lounge offerings, and improvements to immigration processing and bussing gates.

+The project's goals were to enhance passenger processing capacity, improve circulation of passengers, and modernize the overall terminal environment in line with a projected growth in demand at CTIA.
+Its total cost represented over half of ACSA's then-current R21.7 billion overall capex budget for all of the airports it managed.

+At the time of the announcement, Thabo Phateng, acting regional general manager of CTIA, said that the developments represented a significant step in strengthening Cape Town International Airport's role as a critical economic gateway for both the Western Cape and South Africa.
+He further stated that by expanding capacity and enhancing operational resilience, the airport is being positioned to support sustained passenger growth, tourism expansion, trade facilitation, and long term regional economic development.